How to Varnish Acrylic Painting

 A thin protective coating over the finished painting is called a 'seal.'
 It is colorless in nature and forms a good bond with the paint and surface.
 To 'varnish' acrylic painting means to add a protective coat or 'seal' to your final artwork.
 It is a good idea to safeguard your picture for years to come.

 Varnishing makes the colors look vibrant because it adds a semi-reflective sheen to the painting.
 The satin and gloss varnishes add that extra wow factor to the artwork, particularly with dark colors.
 Each painting is unique.
-Hence different types of varnish and techniques is required for each painting.
+Hence different types of varnish and techniques are required for each painting.

 Pros of Varnishing Acrylic Paintings

 Protect against dust - When acrylic paint dries and the water evaporates, the very tiny micropores are left open to collect dust and other particles.

 Glossy finish - A permanent gloss sheen on the surface make the painting looks vibrant.

 Provides a unified finish - Overall finish is uniform and appealing.

 Protection from discoloring - Often, murals and canvas paintings are hung without glass.
 Even if you wipe the dust from your paintings frequently, some amount of dirt gets trapped on the paint surface, and over time the accumulation can discolor the art.